 Frank Schiavone vs. Paul Davis

-Frank however didn’t want to walk precincts.
+Frank however didn’t want to walk precincts and knock on doors.
 He was good with doing mail, putting up signs, and paying for phone calls, but he wasn’t going to walk.

 As Frank told me, “If the voters don’t know what I’ve done after eight years, why should I go and tell them?”